 Popular Culture and World Politics 8th Annual Conference, University of Westminster, 20-21 November, 2015.

-Performance screening, for the Critical Security Studies programme, University of Warwick, 13 March, 2015.
+Critical Security Studies programme, University of Warwick, 13 March, 2015.